 - Since 2007 Ukraine has been repeatedly named as one of the Top 30 Leading Locations for Outsourcing according to the Gartner Group Research;

-- Currently the country is ranked fourth for software export volume worldwide, according to the same research;
+- Currently, the country is ranked fourth for software export volume worldwide, according to the same research;

-- In 2011 Ukraine won the “Outsourcing destination of the year” award granted by European Outsourcing Excellence Awards;
+- In 2011 Ukraine won the “Outsourcing Destination of the Year” award granted by European Outsourcing Excellence Awards;

 - 3rd on the list of Top 50 most Certified IT Professionals.

 Apart from hosting over 4000 software outsourcing companies, Ukraine also powers up 100+ R&D centers of different international companies, including Cisco, Dell, Microsoft, Bloomberg, Ericsson, Boeing, Oracle, Siemens.
-According to the World Bank, around 2,120.6 people per million are currently engaged in R&D industry.
+According to the World Bank, around 2,120.6 people per million are currently engaged in the R&D industry.
 This includes not only knowledge discovery about the products and processes, but new products and services development as well.
 Many Ukrainian software companies understand how important constant development is and have analytic departments set up to monitor the market and be the first to assess the best innovations and get them implemented within clients’ projects.

 Ukrainian Freelance Guru’s Dominate The Market

-According to Upwork Online Work Report Global and Elance Online Employment Report Ukrainian developers are among the Top 10 Earners on the platforms with a healthy 10-25% growth rate.
+According to Upwork Online Work Report Global and Elance Online Employment Report, Ukrainian developers are among the Top 10 Earners on the platforms with a healthy 10-25% growth rate.
 According to FT Ukrainian freelancers have earned $61m in 2014 through Upwork, the 4th largest freelance platform in the world.

 Reliable Intellectual Protection & General Legal Protection

 Ukrainian Intellectual Protection (IP) Laws include copyright protection for computer programs and databases.
-Similarly to the global practice, copyrights can be transferred and licensed, while the author keeps the moral rights (for example – to be recognized as the author etc.).
+Similarly to the global practice, copyrights can be transferred and licensed, while the author keeps the moral rights (for example – to be recognized as the author, etc.).

 However, special attention should be given to ownership and the transfer of IP rights, where IP is created under the employment agreement.
-According to the Civil Code, property rights are jointly owned by the employee and employer, unless it is otherwise specifies in the agreement.
+According to the Civil Code, property rights are jointly owned by the employee and employer, unless it is otherwise specified in the agreement.
 Therefore you should make sure that copyright ownership along with an authorship fee (for transfer of the ownership rights of the developer to the customer) is carefully specified and the description of property rights is present in the contract.